raylissonx404/smooth-scroll/README.md

     // Add as many as you want

 Focus only on this part of the code.
 Notice that the __trigger__ identifier is set to target a _class_ (in this case, `btn1`) of a button.
 I didn't use an ID here because this way, you can add multiple buttons with the same function.

+> [!NOTE]
+> The trigger must necessarily be a class.

 It will smoothly scroll to the section identified as __section1__ when clicked. __Offset__ is the margin between the section and the top of the browser (defined in pixels), and __speed__ is the transition speed between one and the other.

-> [!NOTE]
-> The level of smoothness will depend on the speed and the distance from the __trigger__ to the __target__.
+The level of smoothness will depend on the speed and the distance from the __trigger__ to the __target__.

 ### 😉 And that's it!